HomeBlog50 Jazz Standards You Need To Know

 “My Funny Valentine” – Written by Richard Rodgers and Lorenz Hart.

-Known for its tender melody and humourous lyrics, this tune has long been a canvas for instrumentalists and vocalists alike.
+Known for its tender melody and humourous lyrics, this jazz song is a fun playground for instrumentalists and vocalists alike.
 Check out some of these renditions (yes, even Chaka Khan did a version).

 • Keith Jarrett – “Still Live” (1988)